marcsze/swc_introR_lessonStuff/IntroR_Day1.md

   * Create new data from in which you halve the 1st five values in only those patients
   * print new data table to check
   * Mention in solution how R is vectorized so it will do the division for all values
+  * **Need to probably go over this question step by step with class**
+  	* Should probably use white board to draw out the problem

 *One possible solution*
 ```R